HCL-TECH-SOFTWARE/domino-linux/docs/linux/sles.md

 HCL Domino 12.0.2
 {: .label .label-green }
 HCL Domino 11.0.1
-{: .label .label-green }
+{: .label .label-yellow }

-Customers have reported Domino 14 + 12 + 11 to run on SLES 15 SP6, but HCL has not certified this version yet.
+Customers have reported Domino 14 + 12.0.2 to run on SLES 15 SP6, but HCL has not certified this version yet.
+For Domino 11.0.1 no information exist

 * [SUSE Linux Enterprise Server 15 SP6 Release Notes](https://documentation.suse.com/en-us/sles/15-SP6/)